 Manuscripts that are Published Ahead of Print have been peer reviewed and accepted for publication by the Editorial Board of the West Indian Medical Journal.
 They may appear in their original format and may not be copy edited or formatted in the style guide of this Journal.
 While accepted manuscripts are not yet assigned a volume, issue or page numbers, they can be cited using the DOI and date of e-publication.
 See our Instructions for Authors on how to properly cite manuscripts at this stage.
 The contents of the manuscript may change before it is published in its final form.
 Manuscripts in this section will be removed once they have been issued to a volume and issue, but will still retain the DOI and date of e-publication.

-The most common pathology in all age groups that caused epilepsy in children was the indication of parenchymal damage.
+This study showed that the most common pathology that caused epilepsy in children was the indication of parenchymal damage.
 Another common pathology is hippocampal sclerosis and cortical developmental abnormalities.
-MRI is a noninvasive imaging modality that can be used to identify pathologies that do not involve any ionizing radiation and lead to epileptic attacks in childhood.
+MRI is a non-invasive imaging modality that that does not involve any ionizing radiation and can be used to identify pathologies that lead to epileptic attacks

 ABSTRACT

-Objective: We aimed to retrospectively analyze the magnetic resonance imaging (MRI) observations and the distribution of etiological factors according to age groups in cases with MRI examinations for an epilepsy diagnosis.
+Objective: To retrospectively analyse the magnetic resonance imaging (MRI) observations and the distribution of etiological factors according to age groups in cases with MRI examinations for an epilepsy diagnosis.

-Methods: The brain MRI of 606 cases from the 0–17 years age group were analyzed retrospectively, and the findings were evaluated according to the age group.
+Methods: The brain MRI of 606 cases from the 0–17 years age group were analysed retrospectively, and the findings were evaluated according to the age group.

 This study identified an epidemic increase of Type 1 diabetes cases in 2006-2007 among children in the US Virgin Islands.
 From 1980 to 2005, Type 1 diabetes epidemics occurred in children when above normal rainfall combined with below normal temperature.